CIS-566-2018/homework-2-implicit-surfaces-Sangeun44/README.md

 Name: Sang Lee
 pennkey: eunsang

-1. Created a rayTracer with camera pos to rayMarch.
+1. Created a rayTracer with camera pos to rayMarch with basecode provided by[Jamie Wong](http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/)

-2. Created a normal estimator depending on the ray marcher.
+2. Created a normal estimator depending on the ray marcher with basecode provided by [Jamie Wong](http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/)

 3. TATA was created with
     * union, intersection, subtraction, smooth blend operations
 4. Floor